de-vnull/vnstat-on-merlin/README.md

 If you're running the `div-email.sh` script with the non-UI version of vnstat, add this line to the `services-start` and the `service-event` scripts in the `/jffs/scripts` directory:

 ```
-cru a vnstat_daily "59 23 * * * /opt/bin/vnstat -u && sh /jffs/scripts/vnstat-stats && sh /jffs/scripts/div-email.sh Vnstat-stats /home/root/vnstat.txt"
+cru a vnstat_daily "59 23 * * * /opt/bin/vnstat -u && sh /jffs/scripts/vnstat-stats.sh && sh /jffs/scripts/div-email.sh Vnstat-stats /home/root/vnstat.txt"
 ```

 * If you want to run vnstat without the UI, __are not running Diversion__, and still wish to email daily usage:
-	- Copy __vnstat-stats.sh__ script from this location.
+	- Copy __vnstat-stats.sh__ script from this location to /jffs/scripts.
 This script concatenates the daily, weekly and monthly usage into a text file which is part of the daily email.
-	- Copy __send-vnstat__ script from this location.
+	- Copy __send-vnstat.sh__ script from this location to /jffs/scripts.
 		- The `send-vnstat` script requires you to update the email address (from, password, and to), your router name and other information.
 		- This script stores email credentials in plain text.
 Use only when you have control over access to the router.
 			- __This script should be used only when Diversion's email communication is not enabled or available.__

-If you're running the `send-vnstat` script, add this line to the `services-start` and the `service-event` scripts in the `/jffs/scripts` directory:
+If you're running the `send-vnstat.sh` script, add this line to the `services-start` and the `service-event` scripts in the `/jffs/scripts` directory:

 ```
-cru a vnstat_daily "59 23 * * * /opt/bin/vnstat -u && sh /jffs/scripts/vnstat-stats.sh && sh /jffs/scripts/send-vnstat"
+cru a vnstat_daily "59 23 * * * /opt/bin/vnstat -u && sh /jffs/scripts/vnstat-stats.sh && sh /jffs/scripts/send-vnstat.sh"
 ```

-### Other views ###
 * The CLI vnstat report and options view